 Back to Top

 Thanks to a partnership with the National Library Service for the Blind and Print Disabled (NLS), the Mississippi Library Commission serves as a free public library service for eligible Mississippi residents of all ages and for institutions that serve these individuals, such as schools, hospitals, or living facilities.
-This free library program allows patrons to receive digital audio, braille, and large print materials directly at their homes.
-Patrons also have the option of downloading books and magazines directly to their smartphones or tablets in audio or braille format.
+This free library program allows patrons to receive digital audio, Braille, and large print materials directly at their homes.
+Patrons also have the option of downloading books and magazines directly to an assistive reading device provided by the library or a personal device in audio or Braille format.

 Eligible individuals may: